 Dr Grit Hein is a professor of Translational Social Neuroscience at the University of Würzburg, Germany.
 After studying Psychology in Berlin and New York, she conducted her PhD at the Max-Planck-Institute of Cognition and Brain Sciences in Leipzig.
 Prior to joining the University of Würzburg in 2017, Dr Hein completed Postdoctoral Research Fellowships at UC Berkeley and the University of Zurich and held a position as a lecturer at the University of Bern.

-Marthe Gründahl is a doctoral researcher (Translational Social Neuroscience) at the University Hospital of Würzburg, Germany.
+Marthe Gründahl is a 2nd year doctoral researcher.
 She studied Psychology at the University of Würzburg, with Erasmus stays in Italy and France.
-Her research focusses on the application of Ecological Momentary Assessment in the investigation of social interactions and their relation to anxiety.
+Her research focuses on the application of smartphone and sensor-based Ecological Momentary Assessment in the investigation of social interactions and their relation to anxiety.
+In the context of the COVID-19 pandemic, she is investigating how the implementation of social distancing measures effects individuals’ psychological functioning and everyday life.

-Vassil is a second year PhD student in neuroscience.
-He studied Psychology at the Goethe University in Frankfurt am Main.
+Vassil Iotzov is a third year PhD student in the Translational Social Neuroscience Lab.
+He studied Psychology at the Goethe University in Frankfurt/Main.
 In his master thesis he investigated cognitive biases in decision making and possible correlations with different facets of optimism.
-Vassil‘s current research utilizes behavioral experiments and neuroimaging to study the neural modulation of social motivation and decision-making.
+In his current research he uses behavioral experiments and neuroimaging to study the neural modulation of social motivation and decision making.

 I studied psychology at the University of Würzburg with emphasis on clinical and social psychology.
 The topic of my bachelor thesis was the interaction between construal level, capacity and psychopathy in moral decision making.